dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 A compile-time error occurs if a type parameter of an extension type declaration occurs in a non-covariant position in the representation type.
+A compile-time error occurs if the representation type of an extension type declaration is a bottom type.

 When `s` is zero *(that is, the declaration of `V` is not generic)*,
 <code>V\<T<sub>1</sub>, ..
 T<sub>s</sub>&gt;</code>